Skip advert

 Citroen C3 Mk2 - front tracking

-The models affected are the second-generation Citroen C3 supermini and more stylish Citroen DS3, which were both on sale between 2009 and 2016, as well as the DS 3 (2016-2019).
-All are suspected to contain faulty Takata airbags.
+The debacle surrounds several Citroen models including the second-generation Citroen C3 supermini and Citroen DS3, which were both on sale between 2009 and 2016, as well as the DS 3 (2016-2019).
+All are suspected to contain faulty airbags produced by the now-defunct manufacturer, Takata.

 Advertisement - Article continues below

-A defective airbag is recently believed to have led to the death of a woman in Reims, France, after she swerved in her 2014 C3 to avoid hitting an HGV.
-Issues surrounding the airbag’s ammonium nitrate gas generator resulted in shards of metal splintering through the car.
+The whole debacle follows an accident in Reims, France, in which a woman in a 2014 C3 swerved to avoid an HGV.
+Issues surrounding the ammonium nitrate gas generator in the car’s airbag resulted in shards of metal splintering through the car, fatally injuring her.

 The French Transport Ministry has since ordered Citroen to conduct a recall and while no similar incidents have been reported in the UK, Stellantis is taking the opportunity to issue a stop-drive order here as well to avoid any safety concerns.